-RedMagic 8 Pro launching on Boxing Day with no notch
+RedMagic 8 Pro launching on Boxing Day with no notch and barely a bezel

-(Pocket-lint) - Nubia will launch the latest RedMagic gaming phone on Boxing Day.
+Nubia will launch the latest RedMagic gaming phone on Boxing Day.

 The RedMagic 8 Pro will will be officially unveiled in China on 26 December 2022.
 The ZTE-owned company announced the date several days ago, but now we also have a coupld of images, thanks to a Twitter leak.